-Small spots of hardened candle wax can be removed from tablecloths by rubbing with a generous dollop of vegetable oil.
+Small spots of hardened candle wax can be removed from fabric by rubbing with a generous dollop of vegetable oil.
 Wipe off any excess oil with paper towels, then launder as usual.

 Remove Large Candle Wax Stains

-For larger wax deposits on tablecloths, first scrape off the excess with a dull knife, then place the stained area between two paper towels or brown paper bags and press with an iron on a low setting.
+To remove large candle wax stains from clothing, first scrape off the excess with a dull knife, then place the stained area between two paper towels or brown paper bags and press with an iron on a low setting.
 If the fabric is one you would normally iron at a very low temperature, be careful to avoid burning it while you remove the wax.
 In that case, simply hold the iron just above the paper and move it back and forth.
 It doesn’t take much heat to soften the wax and transfer it to the paper.
 Replace the paper towels or bags as the wax is absorbed into them, then launder when the paper no longer absorbs wax.
 Remove any remaining stain with a spot lifter.